Jsparrow/jsparrow.github.io/docs/rules/reuse-random-objects.md

 ## Description

-Creating a new Random object each time a random value is needed is inefficient and may produce numbers which are not random.
-This rule extracts reusable [java.util.Random](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) objects, from local variables to class or instance fields.
+Creating a `new Random()` object each time a random value is needed is inefficient and may produce numbers which are not random.
+This rule extracts reusable [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) objects, from local variables to class or instance fields.
+Note that SonarCloud classifies this rule as a Critical Bug, [S2119](https://sonarcloud.io/organizations/default/rules?languages=java&open=java%3AS2119&q=S2119).

 ## Benefits